Also see the separate glossary for contact lenses.

 Edger Vomit: The mix of water and swarf that collects under a wet cut edger.

-Equithin: Also known as prism-thinning, a laboratory process used on progressives to thin the lens.
+Equithin: A laboratory process used on progressives to thin the lens.
 The process creates prism in the lenses but the prism is balanced in such a way that it is unnoticed by the wearer.

 Fresnel prism: A temporary stick-on prism made from a thin sheet of plastic using multiple concentric rings to create the effect of ground in prism.